-Hop in for some beautiful apparel made by the local ladies,who will show you around with such alacrity,that it is sure to bring a huge smile on your face!
+Hop in for some beautiful apparel made by the local ladies, who will show you around with such alacrity, that it is sure to bring a huge smile to your face!

-Right next to Ooh La la is a boutique called ‘Domus’,selling exquisite crockery and artefacts.
+Right next to Ooh La la is a boutique called ‘Domus’, selling exquisite crockery and artifacts.